Aleksandrov reflection for Geometric Flows in Hyperbolic Spaces

 \subsection{Optimal admissible values (non-compact case).}

-Using the admissible foliations defined in subsection \ref{AF-NC},we extend the notion of the optimal admissible value $\bar s$ (retaining the notation from the compact case) to properly embedded hypersurfaces with \(\partial_\infty\Sigma=\{\infty\}\).
-Throughout this section, all hypersurfaces are assumed to be connected and complete.
+Using the admissible foliations defined in Section~\ref{AF-NC}, we extend the notion of the optimal admissible value $\bar s$ (retaining the notation from the compact case) to properly embedded hypersurfaces with $\partial_\infty\Sigma=\{\infty\}$.
+Throughout this section, all hypersurfaces are assumed to be connected and properly embedded.
 We will show that, under suitable expanding curvature flows, the evolving hypersurfaces become graphical over appropriate horospheres.